cblopez/DKIMvisible/README.md

 6) Take the result, split by the separator character, and those should be the function parameters.

 ### Implementation
-- The `server.py` file contains the Encoding algorithm.
+- The `server.py` file contains the Encoding algorithm and communication with a bind9 DNS server.
-- The `client.py` file contains the Decoding algorithm.
+- The `client.py` file contains the Decoding algorithm and implements DNS requests.
-- The `main.py` file executes an encoding from the server and a decoding from the client, so you can check how the messaged is passed from one to another.
+- The `main.py` file executes an encoding from the server and a decoding from the client, so you can check how the message is passed from one to another.

-### Additional notes

-- This example is fairly simple, it could even become more complicated by adding the DKIM selectors or even applying AES encryption with a key providaded by the signature DKIM field.
-- The given implementation only supports the `print(*args)`, `reverse_shell(port, ip)` and `sleep(seconds)` functions.
-- Function storage with its corresponding number, description, etc... should be object-oriented, but a `dict` is used here to avoid complicated examples.

 ## Install the requirements
 ```python
 pip install -r requirements.txt
 ```

-## Running the docker container with the DNS server
+## Run the docker container with the DNS server

 **You can just run setup.sh and forget about all of this**